rackspace/php-opencloud/docs/userguide/Clients.md

 $client->setUserAgent('MyCustomUserAgent');
 ```

+which will result in:

+> User-Agent: MyCustomUserAgent

 If you want to set a _prefix_ for the user agent, but retain the default `User-Agent` as a suffix, you must run:

 ```php
 $client->setUserAgent('MyPrefix', true);
 ```

+which will result in:

+> User-Agent: MyPrefix OpenCloud/xxx cURL/yyy PHP/zzz

 where `$client` is an instance of `OpenCloud\OpenStack` or `OpenCloud\Rackspace`.